JADES-ODz10

 Wu et al. (2026) arXiv:2601.15958

-I developed a data-driven method to remove wisp, a severe and widespread scattered-light artifact in JWST NIRCam data, using the non-negative matrix factorization (NMF) algorithm.
-This technique has been successfully integrated into the latest JADES data reduction pipeline, substantially enhancing the reliability of faint source detection in corresponding regions.
+I developed a data-driven method to remove wisp artifacts using the non-negative matrix factorization (NMF) algorithm.
+Wisp is one of the most severe scattered-light artifacts in JWST NIRCam data, contanimating nearly 1/4 area in certain detectors.
+This technique has been successfully integrated into the JADES data reduction pipeline, with substantial improvements compared with existing methods..

 wisp